 Remember when I spoke about 8 English Cities you must explore, Liverpool was one of them.
 I mentioned how this city of the Beatles is a football crazy city.
 It is home to two football teams Everton FC and Liverpool FC.
 What makes this city very interesting for me is the UNESCO World Heritage Site of Liverpool Maritime Mercantile City.

-Now this UNESCO tag has not one but six different locations in the Liverpool city.
+Now this UNESCO tag has not one but six different locations in Liverpool city.
 All of these are somehow related to the maritime history of the city.
 These are the Pier Head, The Albert Dock, The Stanley Sock Conservation Area, Duke Street Conservation Area, the Castle Street conservation area or the commercial quarter and William Brown Street Conservation Area or the cultural quarter.
 You guessed it, it is the last area that I would be spending time at – as it promises art galleries and museums.

 Besides this, Liverpool is the pop capital of the world, so it must be a good place to introduce yourself to some pop music.